 Thirdly and most importantly, you are restricted on which areas you can access with the Mini Moke hire on Magnetic Island.
 With your hire, you will be provided with a map of where you are allowed & not allowed to go.
 Some of the Magnetic Island beaches will not be accessible in the Barbie car, and you would need a 4WD instead.

 There are other options for getting around Magnetic Island if you can’t drive.
-For AU$7.20 you can purchase a day ticket for the bus which will take you to the majority of Magnetic Island activities although the timetable will prove a little restricting.
+For AU$7.60 you can purchase a day ticket for the bus which will take you to the majority of Magnetic Island activities and is valid for all zones.
+View the fare info for Magnetic Island bus here.
+Although the timetable will prove a little restricting as there is only one bus an hour (ish) so plan your day well to make the most.

 THINGS TO DO ON MAGNETIC ISLAND

-Now you know how to get to Magnetic Island and have a place to stay, it’s time to plan your perfect Magnetic Island day trip with these suggestions.
+Now you know how to get to Magnetic Island and have a place to stay, it’s time to plan your perfect Magnetic Island day trip with these suggestions of things to do.
 As we were backpacking Australia, we were delighted there were so many free things to do on Magnetic Island which makes it an ideal destination for those travelling on a budget.
+Here are our top picks, but let us know in the comments if we’ve missed any highlights or hidden gems!

 Did you know one of the best things to do on Magnetic Island was spot koalas in the wild?
 Although our favourite place to see koalas in the wild is Kennett River on the Great Ocean Road, we had an amazing time on The Forts Walk admiring these snuggly creatures in their natural habitat.

-Although the koalas are the main reason people do this walk, we actually found the military sites which make up the route equally as exciting.
-In total it took us around 90 minutes to do the full route, and despite it being 9:00 am we were incredibly hot.
-We recommend to start your Magnetic Island day trip with Forts Walk as any other time of day would simply be too hot to attempt it.
+Although the koalas are the main reason people do this walk, we actually found the military sites which make up the route equally as interesting.
+In total it took us around 90 minutes to do the full route which is 4km in total and despite it being 9:00 am we were incredibly hot.
+We recommend to start your Magnetic Island day trip with Forts Walk as any other time of day would simply be too hot to attempt it, so tick it off your list first.

-If you are unfortunate to not see any koalas in the wild, another popular thing to do on Magnetic Island is visit Bungalow Bay animal sanctuary.
-They run tours through the sanctuary three times a day (10:00 am, noon and 2:30 pm) and last 2 hours for a AU$29.00 entry fee.
+If you are unfortunate to not see any koalas in the wild on Forts Walk, another popular thing to do on Magnetic Island is visit Bungalow Bay animal sanctuary.
+They run tours through the sanctuary three times a day (10:00 am, noon and 2:30 pm) that last 2 hours for a AU$29.00 entry fee.

 They also host a special Breakfast with the Koalas experience at 8:15 am every Wednesday, Friday and Sunday.
-The sanctuary also homes crocodiles, reptiles and birds as well as koalas with their rangers offering passionate and informal guided tours as well as hands-on interaction with the animals such as holding a python and iguana.
+The sanctuary allows the opportunity to meet some Australian icons up close such as crocodiles, snakes and birds as well as koalas with their rangers offering passionate and informal guided tours as well as hands-on interaction with the animals such as holding a python and iguana.

 At the Bungalow Bay animal Sanctuary you are given the opportunity to hold a koala for an extra fee of AU$25.00 and receive a souvenir photo of this experience.
 Although this is one of the most popular things to do on Magnetic Island, it is completely your discretion whether you partake in this activity or not.
 Do note, only accredited sanctuaries and appointed states are legally allowed to let the public holding of koalas.
 For example, it is illegal in NSW to hold a koala, but in Queensland (where Magnetic Island is) it is legal.

 I have an unashamed obsession with jetties, and Picnic Bay Jetty did not disappoint.
 It is a heritage listed jetty which offers incredible views of the Bay as well as a peaceful walk to admire the determined fishermen along the jetty.
-Picnic Bay is also home to the only golf course on Magnetic Island if you fancied a more unique thing to do on Magnetic Island.
+Picnic Bay is also home to the only golf course on the island if you fancied a more unique thing to do on Magnetic Island.

 Another one of the most interesting free things to do on Magnetic Island is to head passed the Rock Wallabies to Bremner Point and admire the incredible Hanging Rock on the way.
-We found it an amusing photo stop as well as an enjoyable spot to watch the sun go down before heading back to our Magnetic Island accommodation.
+No Magnetic Island day trip would be complete without an amusing photo stop here.
+We also found it a peaceful spot to watch the sun go down before heading back to our Magnetic Island accommodation.

 BEST MAGNETIC ISLAND BEACHES

 If you’re feeling a lil cheeky, stop in at Balding Bay during your Horseshoe to Radical Bay walk.
-It is approximately 20 minutes from Horseshoe Bay and is rumoured to be one of the most beautiful Magnetic Island Beaches.
+It is approximately 20 minutes from Horseshoe Bay and is rumoured to be one of the most beautiful Magnetic Island Beaches but also a “clothing optional” beach.
 We know people who made the detour and didn’t see any naked people, but we didn’t take the risk, ha.

 Alma Bay is also one of the best Magnetic Island Beaches for snorkelling and even diving.
 Unlike the previous Magnetic Island beaches, it is also far easier to reach (no walking or nudity involved) it’s literally a minute or two from the main road.
-We sat in the shaded grassy area (we are Scottish after all) and enjoyed people watching for an hour or two.
+We sat in the shaded grassy area (we are Scottish after all) and enjoyed people watching for an hour or two during our Magnetic Island day trip.

 We, unfortunately, run out of time during our Magnetic Island day trip however were told that from the main road, it was only a 10-minute climb here to reach the most incredible views of Nelly Bay.
 Let us know if you make it as we’ve heard it’s one of the best views of Magnetic Island.